We don't seem to value quite so much or appreciate the joy in having mastered something and being able to do it easily.

 When I came to the kitchen table and saw what she was doing, my immediate (inward) reaction was she already knows this she should be doing something else, and I was about to spurt out some sort of admonition to say "why are you doing this, you already know it, work on something else"....but my brain popped and I stopped....Alhamdulillah I stopped!

-I remembered something I'd heard from Julie Bogart some time ago...so this thought is not my own however it is the first time in all these months since hearing it, that I actually took heed of it and implemented the advice.
+I remembered something I'd heard from Julie Bogart of Bravewriter some time ago...so this thought is not my own however it is the first time in all these months since hearing it, that I actually took heed of it and implemented the advice.

 My brain reminded me, give opportunity for our kids to feel the reward of showing what they have learnt by repeating it with mastery.
 To feel the pleasure in demonstrating what they have learnt and experience the ease that comes after having obtained it.